Pride in Football raising awareness of LGBT fans inclusion

 "But some don't know how or where to start and who to talk to - so we hope to help by using LGBTQ community and footballing networks to bring together stakeholders and keep things moving."

-UK football clubs with recognised LGBT fan groups (some still in development)
+UK football clubs who officially recognise their LGBT fan groups

-- Premier League: Arsenal, Burnley, Chelsea, Crystal Palace, Everton, Hull, Leicester, Liverpool, Manchester City, Middlesbrough, Swansea, Tottenham, Watford, West Brom, West Ham
+- Premier League: Arsenal, Chelsea, Crystal Palace, Everton, Huddersfield, Leicester, Liverpool, Manchester City, Newcastle, Swansea, Tottenham, West Brom, West Ham

-- Championship: Brentford, Huddersfield, Ipswich, Newcastle, Norwich, Reading
+- Championship: Brentford, Hull, Ipswich, Middlesbrough, Norwich, Reading

-- League One: Bradford, Bristol Rovers, Charlton, Coventry, Oxford Utd
+- League One: Bradford, Bristol Rovers, Charlton, Oxford Utd, Portsmouth

 - Scottish Premiership: Aberdeen

 Football's decision-makers are now taking a greater interest in these conversations.
-At next week's Rainbow Laces Summit, Proud Lilywhites co-chair Chris Pauros will join Football Association chairman Greg Clarke for a discussion titled 'Creating an LGBT-Inclusive Culture', while Cunningham will speak alongside Manchester United's Equality and Inclusion Officer, Rishi Jain, on practical steps to do the same in live sporting environments.
+At last month's Rainbow Laces Summit at Old Trafford, Proud Lilywhites co-chair Chris Paouros joined Football Association chairman Greg Clarke for a discussion titled 'Creating an LGBT-Inclusive Culture', while Cunningham spoke alongside Manchester United's Equality and Inclusion Officer, Rishi Jain, on practical steps to do the same in live sporting environments.

 Cunningham notes, however, that not all those football organisations listening appear to be fully engaged.
 PiF's own symposium will feature panel debates on the alienation of LGBTQ fans by international competition hosts - the 2018 and 2022 FIFA World Cups being held in Russia and Qatar respectively, two countries with anti-gay legislation - and how the LGBT fan group movement worldwide can be developed further.
 "We've been expressing concerns to UEFA and FIFA about LGBTQ fan non-inclusion for some time, with little accommodation.
-There was a step change last week though from UEFA, with their ethical and sustainability requirements of hosts for Euro 2024.
-We were really surprised, as to date UEFA have refused distinctly to cite 'homophobia' - all their equality documentation so far has included references under the 'racism' catch-all."
+There was a step change recently though from UEFA, with their ethical and sustainability requirements of hosts for Euro 2024.
+We were really surprised as, to date, UEFA have refused distinctly to cite 'homophobia' - all their equality documentation so far has included references under the 'racism' catch-all."

 The Bidders have the obligation to respect, protect and fulfil human rights... the set of rights and freedom to which all human beings are considered to be entitled to, whatever their nationality, place of residence, sex, sexual orientation, national or ethnic origin, colour, religion, language, age, or any other status.
 These rights are all interrelated, interdependent and indivisible.